-This statistic presents viewer numbers for each of the State of the Union addresses from 1993 to 2016.
-Barack Obama's 2016 State of the Union Address, which took place on January 12, 2014, attracted 31.33 million viewers across the United States.
+This statistic presents viewer numbers for each of the State of the Union addresses from 1993 to 2017.
+Barack Obama's final State of the Union Address, which took place on January 12, 2016, attracted 31.33 million viewers across the United States.
 It was broadcasted live by ABC, Al Jazeera America, Azteca, CBS, CNN, FOX, FBN, FNC, Galavision, MSNBC, NBC and NBC Universo.

 State of the Union Address – additional information

-As of 2016, the current President Barack Obama has delivered eight State of the Union Address speeches, each with fewer viewers than the previous one.
+Barack Obama delivered eight State of the Union Address speeches during his tenure, each with fewer viewers than the previous one.
 The first speech in 2009 gathered 52.4 million people in front of TV screens, but that figure fell to 31.33 million in 2016.
 The 2014 address, however, was among the most discussed TV specials on Twitter in the 2013-14 season, reaching 8.8 million users.
 In 2013, the most discussed issues from Barack Obama’s speech were education, minimum wage and economy.